Is it possible for women to have low testosterone?

 What treatments are available for women with low testosterone?

 There are a few different ways to increase testosterone levels including exercise and certain supplements.
-The most effective and safe way is to use bioidentical pellets because these are most similar to your own body’s testosterone.
-Pellets are not only convenient. but deliver the hormones in a more stable, steady way.
+The most effective and safe way is to use hormone pellets.
+Pellets are not only convenient but deliver the hormones in a more stable, steady way.

 We can also monitor these levels with simple blood tests and adjust as needed.
 The pellets are inserted by a trained physician and re-inserted every 3-6 months.
 You don’t have to worry about taking a pill or injecting yourself daily.
 Some creams are available but risks include passing onto loved ones when applied on skin.
 Injections are available but can be hard to monitor due to variable levels and are not as safe.